 While you can gather insight from generating a complete financial report in your accounting software — like a profit and loss statement, balance sheet, and cash flow statement — your end of year report should also include an overview of your bookings.

-That’s because you should know your best-selling products and times to plan your resources, run discounts, and implement effective marketing campaigns in the new year.
+That’s because you should track your marketing campaigns and know your best-selling offerings in the new year.
 Where do you find that information?